 The experts' opinion on Vitamin B12:

-In a study carried out at the University of Oxford on vitamin B12, it was discovered that it can prevent or slow down the aging process of the brain.
-It has also been scientifically proven that vitamin B12 provides a greater ability to concentrate.
+In a study about vitamin B12 conducted by the University of Oxford, it was discovered that it can prevent or slow down the aging process of the brain.
+It has also been scientifically proven that vitamin B12 enhances our ability to focus.

 In medicine, a precursor of vitamin B12 is used to make cyanide gases harmless.
 Even smokers can benefit from this inactivating effect of cyanide through the consumption of vitamin B12.

-If you suspect that you have a very low level of vitamin B12, you should know that you are not the only one.
-Recent clinical studies carried out in Framingham, United States, have shown that one in four adults has a lack of this vital nutrient.
-Nearly half of the population has vitamin B12 blood levels below the recommended level.
+If you suspect that you suffer a vitamin B12 deficiency, you are not the only one.
+Recent studies show that one in four adults suffers from a deficiency of this essential vitamin, almost half the population has lower levels than what is advised.